Dihedralization of Minimal Surfaces in $\mathbb{R}^3$: Geometry of the Weierstrass Representation

 \end{proof} In order to construct Weierstrass Data on tori, we will use the will use $\vartheta$-functions given below.
 For our purposes, $\vartheta$-functions on tori are analogous to linear functions on $\C$.

-is one the classical Jacobi $\vartheta$-functions and it is an entire function with simple zeroes at the lattice points of the integer lattice spanned by $1$ and $\tau$, moreover, in a fundamental parallelogram, $\vartheta(z)$ has no further zeroes. it also enjoys the following properties: \begin{enumerate} \item $\vartheta(-z)=-\vartheta(z)$, \item $\vartheta(z+1)=\vartheta(z)$, \item $\vartheta(z+\tau)=-e^{-\pi i\tau-2\pi iz }\vartheta(z)$, \item $\vartheta'(0)\neq0$, \item $\vartheta(\conj{z})=\conj{\vartheta(z)}$ for $\re(\tau)=0$, \end{enumerate} Note that property (5) implies that $\vartheta(z)$ is real on the real line when $\tau$ is purely imaginary.\\
+is one the classical Jacobi $\vartheta$-functions and it is an entire function with simple zeroes at the lattice points of the integer lattice spanned by $1$ and $\tau$, moreover, in a fundamental parallelogram, $\vartheta(z)$ has no further zeroes. it also enjoys the following properties: \begin{enumerate} \item $\vartheta(-z)=-\vartheta(z)$, \item $\vartheta(z+1)=-\vartheta(z)$, \item $\vartheta(z+\tau)=-e^{-\pi i\tau-2\pi iz }\vartheta(z)$, \item $\vartheta'(0)\neq0$, \item $\vartheta(\conj{z})=\conj{\vartheta(z)}$ for $\re(\tau)=0$, \end{enumerate} Note that property (5) implies that $\vartheta(z)$ is real on the real line when $\tau$ is purely imaginary.\\

-Next we will give a proof of existance for the Chen-Gackstatter Surface of genus $g(n-1)$ with dihedral symmetry by dihedralization argument.
-This will serve as a template for future examples.
+Our method for constructing minimal surfaces begins with the initial creation of a simply connected fundamental piece of minimal wedges $W_{2pi\alpha}$.
+These initial components serve as the foundation, and then we leverage prescribed symmetries to extend them into complete surfaces.
+In the next section, we will not only illustrate the construction methodology but also present a proof for the existence of the Chen-Gackstatter Surface of genus $3(n-1)$ with dihedral symmetry.
+This proof will be established through a dihedralization argument.

-\section{The Chen-Gackstatter Surface of genus $g(n-1)$ with dihedral symmetry}
+\section{The Chen-Gackstatter Surface of genus $3(n-1)$ with dihedral symmetry}

-\begin{theorem} For sufficiently large values of $n\in \N$, there exists a finite type $n$-dihedral minimal surface DE$_{3,n}$ of genus $3n-3$ with one Enneper type end which is invariant under $180^\circ$ horizontal rotations.
+Our objective is to prove the following theorem, providing insights into the methodology and details of dihedralization along the way.
+This will serve as a template for future examples. \begin{theorem} For sufficiently large values of $n\in \N$, there exists a finite type $n$-dihedral minimal surface DE$_{3,n}$ of genus $3n-3$ with one Enneper type end which is invariant under $180^\circ$ horizontal rotations.
 Moreover, as $n \rightarrow \infty$, DE$_{3,n}$ converges to a singly periodic minimal surface of genus 0 with an Enneper type end and, the dihedral limit surface is invariant under vertical translations and $180^\circ$ rotations around two horizontal lines. \end{theorem}

 \begin{proof}[Proof of Theorem \ref{DEtheorem}] We begin the proof by giving Lemma \ref{DEoctagon}, which contains a construction of a half of a wedge, corresponding to $DE_{3,n}$, which can be seen as a minimal octagon in Fig \ref{fig:DEoctagon}.
 For $\alpha=\frac{1}{n}$, this minimal octagon corresponds to $\frac{1}{2n}$th of the surface $DE_{3,n}$. \begin{lemma} For any $0<\rho$, $0\leq\alpha$ and $0<1<a<b<\infty$, there is a Weierstrass map $f$, cf. Section \ref{sec:geom}, that maps the upper half plane to a minimal octagon with one vertex at $\infty$ in $\R^3$.
 The edges of this octagon lie in vertical symmetry planes either parallel to the $x$-axis or make an angle $\alpha\pi$ with the $x$-axis alternatingly (if $\alpha=0$, then all the symmetry planes are parallel to the $x$-axis and all the vertices of the minimal polygons are at $\infty$).
 Moreover, there is a half straight line on this octagon that passes from two of the vertices and divides the octogon into two symmetrical pieces. \end{lemma}